-1. Deregulation of Industries.
-The new economic policy has abolished industrial licensing for all industries except six strategic industries.
+- Deregulation of Industries: The new economic policy has abolished industrial licensing for all industries except six strategic industries.
 All other industries are now permitted to establish new units and expand without acquiring any license.
 They are free to decide the scale and level of production.
-The Indian economy has become free from the shackles of the licence permit quota Raj.
+The Indian economy has become free from the shackles of the license permit quota Raj.

-2. Dereservation of Industries.
-The number of industries reserved for the public sector has been reduced from 18 to 4.
-Private sector is allowed to start and operate units in all areas except from areas of strategic importance.
-These are defence production, atomic energy, railway transport and minerals used in automatic energy.
-Under the liberalized economic environment, the public sector is expected to become competitive and growth oriented.
+- Dereservation of Industries: The number of industries reserved for the public sector has been reduced from 18 to 4.
+The private sector is allowed to start and operate units in all areas except areas of strategic importance.
+These are defense production, atomic energy, railway transport, and minerals used in automatic energy.
+Under the liberalized economic environment, the public sector is expected to become competitive and growth-oriented.

-- Budgetary support to public sector will be withdrawn (except where it is absolutely unavoidable) as so as to increase operating efficiency of public sector enterprises.
+- Budgetary support to the public sector will be withdrawn (except where it is absolutely unavoidable) as so as to increase the operating efficiency of public sector enterprises.

-- The government would disinvest a part of its share holdings in selected public enterprises in favour of general public.
+- The government would disinvest a part of its shareholdings in selected public enterprises in favor of the general public.

-- Closure program for sick units which cannot be revived would ensure adequate compensation, redeployment or retraining of workers.
-The funds for retraining and rehabilitation would be provided from the National renewal Fund.
+- A closure program for sick units that cannot be revived would ensure adequate compensation, redeployment, or retraining of workers.
+The funds for retraining and rehabilitation would be provided by the National Renewal Fund.

-4. Foreign Capital and Technology.
-Foreign direct investment norms have been considerable liberalized.
-Now 100% foreign equity is permitted in several areas, e.g., electricity generation, oil refining, ports, harbours, telecommunications, etc. In other areas the ratio of foreign equity can be between 51 and 74 % .
-Automatic permission is given to foreign technology agreements and high priority industries.
-Automatic approval for import of capital goods is also available where in foreign equity is arranged dealings in foreign exchange have been liberalized.
+- Foreign Capital and Technology: Foreign direct investment norms have been considerably liberalized.
+Now 100% foreign equity is permitted in several areas, e.g., electricity generation, oil refining, ports, harbors, telecommunications, etc. In other areas, the ratio of foreign equity can be between 51 and 74 %.
+Automatic permission is given to foreign technology agreements and high-priority industries.
+Automatic approval for the import of capital goods is also available where foreign equity is arranged and dealings in foreign exchange have been liberalized.

-5. Freedom for Expansion and Mergers of business undertakings.
-Earlier strict control was exercised on establishment of new undertakings, expansion of existing undertakings and mergers and amalgamations under the Monopolies and Restrictive Trade Practices (MRTP) Act.
+- Freedom for Expansion and Mergers of business undertakings: Earlier strict control was exercised on the establishment of new undertakings, expansion of existing undertakings, and mergers and amalgamations under the Monopolies and Restrictive Trade Practices (MRTP) Act.
 Act was repealed to ensure our freedom to business firms.

-6. Financial Sector Reforms.
-Has been deregulation of banks and the capital market.
-The capital issues (Control) Act, 1947 has been repealed.
+- Financial Sector Reforms: Has been deregulation of banks and the capital market.
+The capital issues (Control) Act, of 1947 has been repealed.
 Private sector banks insurance companies and mutual funds were permitted.

 Positive Impact/Benefits of Liberalisation